-This country-specific Q&A provides an overview to Patent Litigation laws and regulations that may occur in United States.
+This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in United States.

 What is the forum for the conduct of patent litigation?

 In the United States, patent suits are often initiated in a federal district court.
 There are 94 federal district courts in the United States.
 Each patent suit is assigned to a single judge and, except in abbreviated new drug application (“ANDA”) litigation (a proceeding specific to pharmaceutical patents), a party to the litigation may request a trial by jury.
 While some jurisdictions have specified judges to handle patent suits, most judges are generalists and handle any cause of action that can be filed in a federal court.

 In addition to the federal district courts, there are three specialty forums for patent disputes.
 The Court of Federal Claims (“CFC”) hears patent infringement actions against the federal government.
 The International Trade Commission (“ITC”) is an administrative agency through which a patent owner may request an exclusion order blocking imports of infringing products.
 The Patent Trial and Appeal Board (“PTAB”), which is part of the United States Patent and Trademark Office (“USPTO”), hears post-grant patentability challenges like inter partes review (“IPR”).
 Unlike the federal district courts, CFC, and ITC, the PTAB does not decide issues of infringement.